"It's really the new flying etiquette": JetBlue among airliners requiring face masks on flights

 One flight from San Juan to Miami left Puerto Rico on Wednesday morning with 145 passengers; the airline said it blocked 27 seats.

-Packed flights are an exception: the vast majority of domestic flights average about 31 passengers.
+Packed flights are an exception: the vast majority of domestic flights average about 31 passengers, according to Airlines for America.

 Can people safely social distance on an airplane?